e-apostolidis/PGL-SUM/README.md

 ## PyTorch Implementation of PGL-SUM
 <div align="justify">

-- From **"PGL-SUM: Combining Global and Local Attention with Positional Encoding for Video Summarization"** (submitted for publication at the IEEE ISM 2021 Conference).
+- From **"PGL-SUM: Combining Global and Local Attention with Positional Encoding for Video Summarization"**, Proc.
+IEEE ISM 2021.
 - Written by Evlampios Apostolidis, Georgios Balaouras, Vasileios Mezaris and Ioannis Patras.
 - This software can be used for training a deep learning architecture which estimates frames' importance after modeling their dependencies with the help of global and local multi-head attention mechanisms that integrate a positional encoding component.
 Training is performed in a supervised manner based on ground-truth data (human-generated video summaries).
 After being trained on a collection of videos, the PGL-SUM model is capable of producing representative summaries for unseen videos, according to a user-specified time-budget about the summary duration. </div>

 ## Main dependencies
-Developed, checked and verified on an `Ubuntu 20.04.3` machine with an `NVIDIA TITAN Xp` GPU.
-Main packages requirements:
+Developed, checked and verified on an `Ubuntu 20.04.3` PC with a `NVIDIA TITAN Xp` GPU.
+Main packages required:
 |`Python` | `PyTorch` | `CUDA Version` | `cuDNN Version` | `TensorBoard` | `TensorFlow` | `NumPy` | `H5py`
 :---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 3.8(.8) | 1.7.1 | 11.0 | 8005 | 2.4.1 | 2.3.0 | 1.20.2 | 2.10.0